 INSPIRE members’ designations range from undergraduate honor’s students to postdoctoral research associates and visiting scholars.
 Our members are from Electrical and Computer Engineering, Computer Science and Engineering and Integrated Systems Engineering.

-Please refer to our webpage for more information.
+Please refer to tabs on this page or our google sites page for more information.